-Plumsted Township (Ocean) 1523 Please see Color Key at bottom of sheet for limits on answers Answer Question Comments 39 Prospective Prior to municipal officers and employees being required to substantially share in the cost of their health benefits, there was no disincentive to officers and employees accepting coverage even though they had alternative coverage.
-Many municipalities would offer payments in lieu of health benefits to encourage officers and employees to voluntarily drop coverage, provided they had coverage from another source.
-The policy often saved money by replacing the expensive cost of providing health care with the less expensive payment in lieu of health benefits.
-The need to pay officers and employees money to not take a health insurance benefit they can receive from another source has largely disappeared, because the cost of premium sharing will cause officers and employees to drop coverage if alternative coverage is available.
-Has your municipality: (1) explored all necessary actions to end payments in lieu of health benefits (e.g. modifying collective bargaining agreements); and (2) either adopted or discussed at a public meeting a policy prohibiting payments in lieu of health benefits to officers and employees who are not contractually entitled to such payments?
-An answer of "N/A" is only applicable where there are no instances in the municipality of payments in lieu of health benefits.
-Opt-out of health insurance benefits has saved the Township \$68,000 in 2014.
-Current ordinance permits the governing body to review the issue annually (at budget time) before adopting an opt-out resolution.
-This issue of ending payments in lieu of health benefits will be reviewed at budget workshop meetings.
-APPEAL FOR CLARIFICATION
+Click here, then click on arrow to choose municipality 0000 Please see Color Key at bottom of sheet for limits on answers Answer Question Comments 39 Yes money by replacing the expensive cost of providing health care with the less expensive payment in lieu of health benefits.
+The need to pay officers and employees money to not take a health insurance benefit they can receive from another source has lessened, because the cost of premium sharing will cause officers and employees to drop coverage if Opt-out of health insurance benefits has saved the Township money in 2015.
+Current ordinance permits the governing body to review the issue annually (at budget prep time) before adopting an opt-out resolution.
+The issue of ending payments in lieu of health benefits will be reviewed at a budget workshop meeting.